Blood Debts

 Blood Debts is a 1985 English-language Filipino action film directed by Teddy Page and starring Richard Harrison, Mike Monty, James Gaines, and Daniel Andrew.
-It follows the story of Mark Collins, a 45 year-old Vietnam veteran, who after witnessing his daughter being shot, becomes a vigilante.
+It follows the story of Mark Collins, a 45-year-old Vietnam veteran, who after witnessing his daughter being shot, becomes a vigilante.

-The film has garnered attention online due to its abrupt ending set to dissonantly jaunty music, with text over a freeze-frame stating that Mark was sentenced to life in prison for his vigilantism.
-The now-infamous ending is a result of harsh censorship laws in the Philippines at the time, which was under the dictatorship of Ferdinand Marcos.
+The film garnered attention online due to its abrupt ending set to dissonantly jaunty music, with text over a freeze-frame stating that Mark was sentenced to life in prison for his vigilantism.
+The ending was a result of harsh censorship laws in the Philippines at the time, which was under the dictatorship of Ferdinand Marcos.
 These laws, among other things, forbade films from glorifying criminals.
-The ending to Fight Club was similarly censored for its release in China.

 Plot

 While enjoying a picnic, Sarah Collins and her boyfriend are surprised by a gang of five young criminals.
-They gang rape her and kill him, but just before they are about to kill her she escapes and runs to her parents' house.
+They gang-rape her and kill him, but just before they are about to kill her she escapes and runs to her parents' house.
 The gang members shoot Sarah in front of her father, a wealthy Vietnam veteran named Mark.
 The boys wound him seriously and leave.

 A few months later, Mark has recovered from his wound.
 He manages to find the murderers and kills each one of them.
 He also begins patrolling the streets at night, looking for criminals to execute until his wife Yvette convinces him to stop.
 However, he has been observed by the henchmen of Bill, an enigmatic businessman desiring to crush the local drug syndicate.
 Bill has Yvette kidnapped and forces Mark to continue his vigilante work.

 Mark eventually escapes and stages a one-man assault on Bill's compound, obtaining and using progressively larger weapons from the henchmen he kills.
 However, Bill emerges with a pistol and shoots Mark in the back.
 As Bill prepares to shoot him again, Mark tears open his sleeve to reveal a small flare gun and fires off a last-ditch shot, blowing up Bill.
 The film ends abruptly with a freeze frame of the explosion and text in all-lowercase Swiss style type—informing the audience that "mark collins, age 45, gave himself up to the authorities after the incident. he is now serving a life sentence."